Discipleship Meetings

 During the first meeting:

-Depending on the clarity of their testimony, briefly reexplain the Gospel.
+Depending on the clarity of their testimony, briefly repeat the Gospel.

-Ask about which areas of life that they think they need to grow in most.
-Then, think through when you can teach them about those things in your future meetings.
+Ask in which areas of life they think they need growth.
+Then plan to teach them about those things in your future meetings.

-Talk about what to expect each time that you meet, scheduling, etc.
+Talk about what to expect each time that you meet; i.e., scheduling, etc.

 Ask about their week.

 Inquire about their homework.
-What were some things that they observed and what impacted them most with each assignment.
+What did they observe and what impacted them most about each assignment?
 Inquire about each assignment individually.

-The majority of the time should be spent listening to them and their interactions with what they studied and the people in their lives.
+The majority of the time should be spent listening to their reflections on what they studied and the people in their lives.

-Each time you want to encourage them to learn more from their pastors or elders.
+Each time, encourage them to learn more from their pastors and elders.

 Each time you meet, you might consider teaching a topic.
-Below is a suggested order for someone who has been through the Word of Life Evangelism Ministries evangelism training.
-It assumes that you will assign the suggested weekly homework and meet with them every two weeks.
-It also assumes that you have a copy of the Word of Life Evangelism Training Manual.
+Below is a suggested order for someone who has been through the official Word of Life Evangelism Ministries training material.
+It assumes that you will assign the suggested weekly homework and meet bi-weekly.
+It also assumes that you have access to the official Word of Life Evangelism Ministries training material.
 The homework schedule begins after the first meeting.

 Meeting 1: Integrity